im-vne/Snakes-or-No-Snakes/README.md

 # Snakes-or-No-Snakes

 For data exploration and viewing loaded images, see the exploratory analysis notebook.
 For model building, training, and evaluation see the models notebook.
+For interactive Java quiz with selected image, see Quiz.